Primary care development

 We have also published a short evaluation report to share the findings from this work, and we are keen for this to be shared as widely as possible.
 The outcomes, resources and learning from this work can be translated across services and geographies.

+• SBAR training packages - each package consists of a video, an infographic and a self-reflection worksheet.
 The training packages can be accessed through the NHS England Learning Hub.
 The Primary Care version can also be viewed through Vimeo.

 We recognise the importance of Multi-Disciplinary Team meetings (MDTs), especially to support the most complex patients we care for.